HajimeK/BlockchainDevND/projects/project_5/readme.md

 Created a *.secret* file to include the mnemonik in MetaMask.

 Then run below to deploy to Rinkeby
->    truffle migrate --reset --network rinkeby
+>    truffle migrate --reset --network Rinkeby

 We can see the contract deployment and succeeding transactions as below.